Caravan

 Cowell and Neil 1886

 Cowell, Edward B., and Robert A. Neil.
 1886.
 The Divyāvadāna.
 A collection of early Buddhist legends.
-Now first edited from the Nepalese Sanskrit mss.
-In Cambridge and Paris.
+Now first edited from the Nepalese Sanskrit mss. in Cambridge and Paris.
 Cambridge: Cambridge Univ.
 Press.

 IDP